The Brand and Challenge

 The previous NJAHS website was extremely limiting in allowing staff to make changes and updates and it has a less-than-ideal process for online donations and membership.
 Verve’s experience in nonprofit web design and curriculum promotion made us a good fit for the project.

+One of the biggest improvements with the new website design is the reorganization of content and intuitive navigation that allows visitors to find what they need.
+The site is built in WordPress allowing staff and volunteers to easily add and update the organization’s ongoing series of programs and exhibits.
 In addition to addressing the more functional issues on the site, Verve also created a brand new look to present the organization in a more modern light.
 “Even though their work is focused on history, we wanted to present the organization itself as modern,” says Creative Director Seth Guge.
 Various textures of Japanese rice paper subtly allude to the Japanese culture throughout the site.

 The robust site launched with over 100 pages of content.
-Key aspects include:
+Key aspects include –

-- Online membership application and payment
+Online membership application and payment

-- Archive of research used by students and others interested Japanese American history
+Archive of research used by students and others interested Japanese American history